Unique Approach to Lithium Exploration in Nevada

 Cypress Development Corp.
 (TSXV:CYP, FRA:C1Z1,OCTQB:CYDVF) is a junior resource company focused on lithium exploration in Nevada’s lithium-rich Clayton Valley, home to Albermarle’s (NYSE:ALB) Silver Peak Mine.
 Cypress Development’s flagship projects are the Dean and Glory Claystone/Brine projects located nearby the wells at the Silver Peak Mine and adjacent to Pure Energy Minerals’ (TSXV:PE) Clayton Valley South Project.

-- Flagship Dean and Glory Lithium Claystone/Brine projects located in the heart of the Clayton Valley lithium brine exploration area of Esmeralda County, Nevada—adjoining the Albemarle Silver Peak lithium mine.
+- Flagship Clayton Valley lithium project located in the heart of the Clayton Valley lithium brine exploration area of Esmeralda County, Nevada—adjoining the Albemarle Silver Peak lithium mine.

 Clayton Valley Dean Lithium Project